kwebio/kwebio.github.io/_posts/2017-03-03-getting-started.md

 ### What you should know

-Kweb is built on [Kotlin 1.1](http://kotlinlang.org/), you should have some familiarity to Kotlin and the Java ecosystem on which it's built.
+Kweb is built on [Kotlin](http://kotlinlang.org/), you should have some familiarity to Kotlin and the Java ecosystem on which it's built.

 ### Adding a Kweb dependency

-The Kweb library is distributed via [JitPack](https://jitpack.io/#sanity/kweb), it can be added easily to any Kotlin project:
+The Kweb library is distributed via [JitPack](https://jitpack.io/#kwebio/core), it can be added easily to any Kotlin project:

 #### Additions to build.gradle